 Other Lodging Options

 The other 12 members of our group stayed at a nearby home they were able to rent for our long weekend getaway.
 The complimentary shuttle service picked them right up at the end of their driveway and transported them to the lift.
 This is another great option for larger families and groups traveling together.
 There are several vacation homes, condominiums, and an RV resort to choose from.

-TravelingMom Tip: Always ask how far away the accommodation are from the ski lift and check the shuttle service route to see if you will have access to this complimentary service.
+TravelingMom Tip: Always ask how far away the accommodations are from the ski lift and check the shuttle service route to see if you will have access to this complimentary service.